Referral Program Optimization

 Keep It Simple!

-The core program information that need to be conveyed clearly can be broken down into three primary categories:
+The core program information that needs to be conveyed clearly can be broken down into three primary categories:

 - Reward Structure - Details about the type of rewards that the Referrer and Referred User will be getting for their participation.